spdrnl/kgworkflow/README.md

 - How to automate Jupyter notebooks.
 - How to potentially distribute your project as a package.

+A workflow going from notebook, to Python code, to commmand line tool is fully supported.
+The first two steps of this workflow are often mentioned, creating your command line tools though is less popular.
+Creating your tools does not only save you time in the log run, it also helps you to structure your project.
+Lastly.
+If you think in tools, then you making the step to the cloud is often small.
+All cloud environments support workflows that execute tools; whether it is Github, Azure, AWS or GCP.

 The project is structured in such a way that it can be used in a simple and more advanced way.

 The tools that are used in the examples are: